 My Research Group at CMU: SAFARI@CMU

-For Students: If you are interested in doing research with me (at any level: bachelors, masters, PhD, postdoc, internship), you can contact me via email.
+For Students: If you are interested in doing research with me (at any level: bachelors, masters, PhD, postdoc, internship), please apply here and send me your CV and application ID via email.
 An incomplete list of potential Master's, Bachelor's and Semester projects are available here.

-Short Course (Summer 2018): Memory Systems and Memory-Centric Computing Systems (at HiPEAC ACACES Summer School)
+Short Course (July 2018): Memory Systems and Memory-Centric Computing Systems (at HiPEAC ACACES Summer School)

 Recently Taught (Fall 2017): Computer Architecture